wp-plugins/clever-seo-keywords/readme.txt

 == Description ==

-A wordpress plugin that allows you to auto create keywords based on the headings within your pages.
+A wordpress plugin that allows you to auto create metadata keywords/description based on the headings within your pages.

 This plugin uses Simple Html DOM, for info go to http://sourceforge.net/projects/simplehtmldom/